 VIS 3500 / 3 credits / Every semester

 Public art is used in this course to promote community engagement and cross-cultural interaction.
 Students use established, recognized methods of collaboration to explore local community issues, concluding with the physical implementation and exhibition of student-led solutions.
-Offered as SOC 3237 for sociology majors and SOA 3237 for students in other disciplines.

 Prerequisite: Junior or senior standing